-Population: 2.12 million
+Population: About 2.3 million

 Capital city: Gaborone

-Geography: Botswana, which is the world's 48th largest country, is predominantly flat and dominated by the Kalahari Desert, which covers about 70% of its land surface.
+Geography: Botswana, which is the world's 48th largest country, is predominantly flat and dominated by the Kalahari Desert, which covers about 70 percent of its land surface.
 The Okavango Delta in the northwest of the country is one of the world's largest inland deltas.
 The salt pans of Makgadikgadi also lie in the north.

-Political system: Democratic republic
+Political system: Parliamentary republic

 Major religion: Christianity

 Money: The Pula (BWP) is divided into 100 thebe.
 ATMs and card facilities are widely available in all major urban centres.

 Tipping: Tipping is not compulsory, but is appreciated.

 Electricity: 230V, 50 Hz.
 Plugs with three round pins are used (type D) as well as three rectangular pins (type G)